ae6rt/decap/README.md

 _decap-system_ namespaces

 ```
-$ kubectl --namespace=decap-system create -f decap-secrets.yaml
+$ kubectl --namespace=decap-system create -f k8s-resources/decap-secrets.yaml
-$ kubectl --namespace=decap create -f decap-secrets.yaml
+$ kubectl --namespace=decap create -f k8s-resources/decap-secrets.yaml
 ```

 The base build container will automatically have these Kubernetes Secrets mounted in both the build container and the webapp container.
 The base build container will use them for publishing build results.
-The webapp container will use them for querying AWs and Github.
+The webapp container will use them for querying AWS and Github.

 ### Decap Kubernetes Pod creation

-Create the pod that runs Decap in the cluster:
+Create the pod that runs the Decap webapp in the cluster:

 ```
 $ kubectl create -f k8s-resources/decap.yaml